smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 #### Extractors and Responses

-In `axum` there is a notion of [Extractor](https://docs.rs/axum/latest/axum/extract/index.html), which allows the customer to easily define a decomposition of an incoming `http::Request` by specify the arguments to the handlers.
+In `axum` there is a notion of [Extractor](https://docs.rs/axum/latest/axum/extract/index.html), which allows the customer to easily define a decomposition of an incoming `http::Request` by specifying the arguments to the handlers.
 For example,

 ```rust
 async fn request(Json(payload): Json<Value>, Query(params): Query<HashMap<String, String>>, headers: HeaderMap) {